justicelee/_Repository-List/README.md

 # _Repository-List
-This is a list of the repositories for the Dronecode projects
+This is a list of the repositories for Dronecode projects

 Please refer to https://www.dronecode.org/dronecode-software-platform for more information.